ryan-a-baker/ryanbakerio/_posts/2019-10-07-scaling-rabbitmq-on-k8s.md

 ![Prometheus Graph](https://github.com/ryan-a-baker/ryanbakerio/blob/master/_posts/scaling-rabbit-images/prometheus_graph.png?raw=true){: .center-block :}

-You can see from the graph that I've published 50 messages a couple of times, and the slowly the worker node processed those messages out of the queue.
+You can see from the graph that I've published 50 messages a couple of times, and slowly the worker node processed those messages out of the queue.

 But how did Prometheus know to collect that data?
 That's where the magic comes in.
 With Kubernetes, Prometheus can query the Kubernetes API for resources (such as pods and services) that it should try to "scrape" metrics from.
 This is done by adding annotations on to the resource.
 Let's take a look at the RabbitMQ-server service: